 Taking into account all of the above, it has to be said that owning and driving an electric vehicle is cost effective, and will only become more so as time and technology moves on.

-In fact, this year, the 1st of August is "electric car day" where it is estimated that running an electric car becomes free for the rest of the year, when compared to running an equivalent ICE powered vehicle.
+In fact, last year (2023), the 1st of August was "electric car day" where it was estimated that running an electric car became free for the rest of the year, when compared to running an equivalent ICE powered vehicle.
 So with minor lifestyle adjustments and pre-journey planning, most people that currently own a petrol or diesel car could benefit by making the switch to an electric car.

 At the AA, we are Always Ahead and provide services from learning, to buying, selling, insuring, servicing and should you break down or be involved in an accident, it's OK, you're with the AA.